 Twenty or so years ago, investing (like many things!) had a lot more barriers than it does now.
-If you wanted to open a bank account, you had to go in to the bank.
 If you wanted to buy shares, you had to call your broker, or go to their office.
-Things moved at a slower pace, they cost more, and they were more difficult.
+Things moved at a slower pace, they cost more, and they were more difficult!

 This post will answer questions like:

 How do you buy shares in a company?

 Let’s start with the different types of investments you can make.
 There are all kinds of options out there, such as: